 But, back to my snappin' turtles . . .
 We would find them in these little tail ditches all the time, and when would find one, we'd try to bring it back close to the house so we could play with it.
 You notice, I said 'try.'
 That's because we seldom accomplished this feat.

 You see, snapping turtles are a lot like lizards, or snakes.
 They have an extremely long neck and tail.
-Their neck is so long and limber they can reach back around to their right or left of their shell and bite you with their beak!
+Their neck is so long and limber they can reach back over their own shell and bite you with their beak!

 Now their beak is quite large, pointed, strong and sharp; a lot like the beak of the parrot, and faster than you can blink your eye.
 Heck, I think they're faster than watermelon diarrhea!

 But seriously, they are fast!
 Garry Don and I have placed a branch (deliberately the size of of our finger), near it's mouth, and before you can react, they can grab and snap the stick in two.
 We've heard all our lives that if they ever get a hold of you, they won't let go until it thunders.